 The CICA set the bar very high regarding medical evidence.
 In fact they demand consultant level evidence in many instances.

 For example a common issue we come across is the scheme requirement for a psychologist or psychiatrist to diagnose any crime related mental illness.
 It can be very hard to get referred to a mental health consultant but our advice is that for a) your wellbeing and b) your legal claim please do your best to seek a referral if your mental injuries justify this.
-Many do not push to see a specialist and wrongly believe they can rely on a GP report for injuries such as Post Traumatic Stress Disorder (PTSD).
+Many do not push to see a specialist and wrongly believe they can rely on a GP report for injuries such as Post Traumatic Stress Disorder (PTSD) or Emotionally Unstable Personality Disorder (EUPD).
 The CICA will not accept evidence from a GP for this type of injury.

 If you have a physical injury and are under a consultant (for example an orthopaedic surgeon), try and obtain a letter from that consultant to support your claim.
 Do not rely on GP evidence only.